Florida Statute 718.303

 In Florida, Condominium Associations have the ability to access Fines and issue Suspensions upon Unit Owners pursuant to Florida Statutes, 718.303.
 It is important for Board Members, Property Managers, and Unit Owners to be familiar with this statute when it comes to imposing Fines and Suspensions on Unit Owners.

 The Condominium Association may levy reasonable fines for the failure of the Unit Owner or its occupant, licensee, or invitee to comply with any provision of the declaration, the association bylaws, or reasonable rules and regulations of the Condominium Association.

-Traditionally, a fine may not become a lien against a unit unless the Condominium Documents permit for it.
+Per Florida law, a fine may not become a lien against a unit.
 A fine may be levied by the Board of Directors on the basis of each day of a continuing violation, with a single notice and opportunity for hearing before a committee.
 However, the fine may not exceed $100 per violation, or $1,000 in the aggregate.
-If the fine does not ultimately become a lien, a Unit Owner will not be able to sell their Unit until the fine is paid.
+Even though a fine may not become a lien on a unit, a Unit Owner will not be able to sell their unit until the fine is paid.